regiregi22/RaspiNail/raspibolt_60_bonus.md

 *Difficulty: medium*

-The RaspiBolt is the perfect trustless Bitcoin backend for your regular on-chain transactions.
+The RaspiNail is the perfect trustless Bitcoin backend for your regular on-chain transactions.
 Together with the Electrum wallet, it works even with your Ledger or Trezor hardware wallet.
-Mostly for older configurations, the latest RaspiBolt v2 already has a full Electrum server included by default.
+Mostly for older configurations, the latest RaspiNail v2 already has a full Electrum server included by default.

 [![Electrum](images/60_eps_electrumwallet.png)](raspibolt_64_electrum.md)